Integrating ethical, societal and environmental issues into algorithm design courses: Other dimensions and concepts to broaden the discussion

 In this system, the user does not send any information!
 Everything can be calculated locally on their machine.
 There are also open databases that map Wi-Fi networks (e.g. {\it Mozilla Location Service} or \href{https://wigle.net/}{Wigle}\footnote{Wigle -- \url{https://wigle.net/}}).
 It is therefore also possible to locate oneself by scanning the Wi-Fi networks visible to the user, again without sharing their location.

-Similarly, real-time traffic information is derived from the instantaneous speed on each section, calculated from user speeds, reported events and historical data. \supprime{La durée remplace alors la distance: le coût d’un arc n’est plus la longueur du tronçon correspondant, mais la durée pour traverser le tronçon (voir Sections~\ref{sec:Dijkstra} et~\ref{sec:indiv-collectif}).
-Les données sur les utilisateurs (positions, vitesse instantanées) sont localisées chez le fournisseur du service ce qui peut représenter un risque sur la confidentialité.
-Pour connaître l'état du trafic, les outils récoltent la localisation et la vitesse des utilisateurs.} Other technologies are possible.
+Similarly, real-time traffic information is derived from the instantaneous speed on each section, calculated from user speeds, reported events and historical data.
+Other technologies are possible.
 In particular, cities generally provide real-time traffic information using sensors such as inductive-loop traffic detectors installed in roads, for example.
 This information does not come from personal data and is in line with public transport policies, in the sense that it is provided for the routes that cities wish to prioritise for travel (see, for example, \href{https://mobilites.grandlyon.com/carte}{the Lyon mobility map}\footnote{Website -- \url{https://mobilites.grandlyon.com/carte}}, which displays traffic conditions on a map of the city of Lyon).